 Many of us are in love with ideas.
-Spurred by media-promoted celebrities and reality-based TV shows about the latest entrepreneurial trends, we’re often motivated by the free-wheeling, conspicuous consumption of those who supposedly struck it rich with just a few years of work.
-We imagine what it would be like to enjoy the same perks—money, accolades from our peers, and the recognition for our accomplishments.
+Deluged with media-promoted celebrities and reality-based TV shows about the latest entrepreneurial trends, we’re motivated by the free-wheeling, conspicuous consumption of those who supposedly struck it rich with just a few years of work.
+We imagine what it would be like to enjoy the same perks—the money, accolades from our peers, and recognition for our accomplishments.

 It’s a grandiose fantasy, and unfortunately, it’s the reason so many people pursue a career, a project, or even a relationship – merely for the ego-stroking they hope to receive.

 So if there’s even the slightest chance your ambition is driven by a need to impress or influence others, or gain the respect and recognition of your peers, read the next paragraph very carefully . . .

 Others could give a rat’s ass about your success.
 Remember, the more success you achieve, the more your fair-weather friends will distance themselves from you.
 They will not want to be reminded of their own frustrating, mediocre life.
-Make sure you really want the experience of what you’re going after, and not because of how it will impress or affect others around you.
+Make sure you really want the experience of what you’re going after, and not because of how it will impress others.

 Before striking out on some new venture, use the following questions to help you confirm your desire is based on personal goals and objectives, and not on ego-driven fantasies.

 - Ask yourself why you want it.
-Make sure you’re intentions are driven by a love of the work, participating in the daily grind, and feeling good about yourself and the way you will be spending your time.
+Make sure your intentions are driven by a love of the work, participating in the daily grind, and feeling good about yourself and the way you will be spending your time.

 - Take inventory of your talent, ability, and resources.
 Don’t over-estimate your proficiency in sales, negotiating, or other critical business skills.
 It’s a common miscalculation to dismiss the importance of an ultra-competitive level of expertise by telling yourself you may never need it.
 Newsflash: You WILL need it.
 Be prepared to hire professionals or use contract services to round out your team.